-OverviewThis module provides an introduction to some of the major works in ancient Greek philosophy in relation to ethics, aesthetics, political theory, ontology and metaphysics.
-Students will study substantial portions of primary texts by the Pre-Socratics, Plato and Aristotle.
+This module introduces some of the major works in ancient philosophy in relation to ethics, aesthetics, political theory, ontology and metaphysics.
+Students will study substantial portions of primary texts by the Presocratics, Plato, Aristotle the Epicureans, Stoics and/or the Skeptics.
 The emphasis throughout will be on the philosophical significance of the ideas studied.
-The module will concentrate on understanding key philosophical arguments and concepts within the context of the ancient Greek intellectual tradition.
-This means that students will gain a critical distance from normative and modern definitions of philosophical terms in order to understand how Greek philosophy generally approached questions and problems with different suppositions and conceptions of reality, reason and the purpose of human existence.
+The module will concentrate on understanding key philosophical arguments and concepts within the context of the ancient intellectual tradition.
+This means that students will gain a critical distance from normative and modern definitions of philosophical terms in order to understand how ancient philosophy generally approached questions and problems with different suppositions and conceptions of reality, reason and the purpose of human existence.

 Method of assessment